What Is a Bulbous Nose Tip?

 By using the latest technology and techniques, The Toronto Plastic Surgeons are well-versed in rhinoplasty procedures.
 Our renowned surgeons customize every case to the patient’s specific needs and provide patients with long-lasting results.

-With more than 20 years of experience and 1,000 rhinoplasty procedures, Dr. Mulholland is a leading authority in performing rhinoplasty surgeries for cosmetic and medical purposes.
+With more than 20 years of experience and 1,000 rhinoplasty procedures, Dr. Bell is a leading authority in performing rhinoplasty surgeries for cosmetic and medical purposes.

 The best modern treatment available for a bulbous nose is rhinoplasty surgery.
 We use special surgical techniques to refine the bulbous tip and reconfigure small cartilage edges, all without compromising your nasal structure.
 Along with suturing techniques catered to the bulbous nose, rhinoplasty can create a sharper, natural-looking nasal tip.
 Some patients with thicker skin may also require a thinning of the nasal tip to ensure quality long term results, both functional and aesthetic.

 1) Cartilage Removal and Shaping